cambiotraining/r-intermediate/description.md

 ## Objectives: After this course you should be able to:

 - Create reproducible documents
-- Import and tidy and dataset into R
+- Import and tidy and datasets into R
 - Use dplyr to explore a dataset interactively
 - Produce simple analysis workflows in R
 - Make publication-ready graphics using ggplot2